sponsian/mosaic-dev/README.md

 When a Trove is redeemed from, the redemption is made only against (debt - 200), not the entire debt.

 But if the redemption causes an amount (debt - 200) to be cancelled, the Trove is then closed: the 200 MoUSD Liquidation Reserve is cancelled with its remaining 200 debt.
 That is, the gas compensation is burned from the gas pool, and the 200 debt is zero’d.
-The ETH collateral surplus from the Trove remains in the system, to be later claimed by its owner.
+The REEF collateral surplus from the Trove remains in the system, to be later claimed by its owner.

 ### Gas compensation helper functions

 Gas compensation functions are found in the parent _MosaicBase.sol_ contract:

-`_getCollGasCompensation(uint _entireColl)` returns the amount of ETH to be drawn from a trove's collateral and sent as gas compensation.
+`_getCollGasCompensation(uint _entireColl)` returns the amount of REEF to be drawn from a trove's collateral and sent as gas compensation.

 `_getCompositeDebt(uint _debt)` returns the composite debt (drawn debt + gas compensation) of a trove, for the purpose of ICR calculation.